Skip to main content

 Child Protection & Safety

-Protecting children from abuse, neglect, exploitation, trafficking, child labour, and child marriage through helpline services, rescue, rehabilitation, and community systems.
+Protecting children from abuse, neglect, trafficking, and child labour through helpline services, rescue, rehabilitation, and community systems.

 Education & Early Childhood

-Early childhood education centres, brick-kiln education and health centres, school infrastructure improvement, and foundational literacy and numeracy support.
+Early childhood education centres, brick-kiln education, school infrastructure improvement, and foundational literacy and numeracy support.

 Health & Mental Well-being

-Preventive healthcare, maternal and child health, mental health and psychosocial support, and telemedicine services bridging healthcare gaps in rural communities.
+Preventive healthcare, maternal and child health, mental health and psychosocial support, and telemedicine for rural communities.

-Vocational training, livelihood skill development, financial inclusion, self-help groups, and women's leadership and rights programmes for lasting economic independence.
+Vocational training, livelihood skills, sanitary pad production, financial inclusion, self-help groups, and women's leadership programmes.

 Research & Analysis

-Socio-economic surveys, baseline studies, needs assessments, social impact assessments, M&E systems, and data analysis for governments, donors, and development organisations.
+Socio-economic surveys, needs assessments, baseline studies, social impact assessments, M&E, and data analysis for development decisions.

-Organisational development, programme design, capacity building, training modules, and advisory services for NGOs, CBOs, government agencies, and foundations.
+Organisational development, capacity building, programme design, training modules, and advisory services for NGOs and government bodies.

 Programme

-Every child deserves a safe, nurturing, and protective environment.
-AWSAR works to protect children from abuse, neglect, exploitation, violence, trafficking, child labour, and child marriage.
+Every child deserves a safe, nurturing, protective environment.
+AWSAR works to protect children from abuse, neglect, exploitation, trafficking, child labour, and child marriage.

 Child in immediate danger?